inbo/tutorials/content/tutorials/r_keyring/index.md

 keyring_create(keyring = "vault")
 ```

-On my computer, in a fresh R terminal, this initiated three things which happen in a row.
+On my computer, in a fresh R terminal, this single command initiated three things which happen in a row.

 -   1. Asks the user for a password on the terminal.
 -   1. Opens a (very neat) popup window which asks for password and confirmation, indicating password strength.